sbseltzer/anki-trivial-clozes/README.md

-# Anki MCT (Massive-Context Cloze-Highlighted Text)
+# Anki Trivial Clozes
-Based on the AJATT MCD (Massive-Context Clozed Deletion) concept.
-An MCT is essentially the same as an MCD, but the clozes are not a classical clozed deletion.
+Used to support a spin on the AJATT MCD review strategy.

+Here, clozes are not a classical clozed deletion.
 Rather, the generated cards shows/highlights the content (normally a word) being tested.
 It would be the equivalent to setting the hint text of a cloze to the content that would otherwise be hidden.
+In fact, that's exactly what this addon does.
-This is much better for those with minimal vocabulary.
-I prefer it because it feels less like a test.
+This is much better for those who hate the fill-in-the-blank feeling.
-Adds to the fun-factor.

 ## Personal Setup